Motorists have been warned to expect delays for a number of hours as a clean-up operation is mounted on the M1

-M1 traffic: Delays expected for hours due to incident near Sheffield and Meadowhall
+M1 Sheffield: Delays expected for hours due to incident near Sheffield and Meadowhall

 Motorists are currently stuck in queues of over three miles on the M1 near Sheffield after the southbound motorway was closed due to a fuel spillage.